rumassa86/etrx3x-network-simulator/README.md

 These project can be used to simulate a ZigBee Network created by ETRX3x modules that can be accessed by AT Commands defined in [TG-ETRXn-Commands](https://www.silabs.com/documents/public/reference-manuals/TG-ETRXn-Commands.pdf).

 You can set the network topology defining the nodes, node's links, node's etrx3x configurations,

+# Dependencies

+* Python3 (3.5+)

 # Running

+The ETRX3x simulator request a terminal serial from the system and return a pair of serial ports (Slave and Master).
+For external communication you can use a serial program to connection into it.

+## Running Simulator

 To run the simulator: